 A reckless youth is destined to become the greatest sorcerer that the mystical land of Earthsea has ever known.
 When the young wizard Ged discovers that he possesses infinite magical powers, he seeks to master the ancient arts.
 As he journeys to manhood, he will combat dragons, fall in love, cross death's threshold, and ultimately wield the power to reunite a kingdom.
 Written by

-Ursula K. Le Guin - author of the novels the production was based on - was critical of the adaptation.
-Among her complaints was the "whitewashing" of her characters' ethnicities (in the novels, few of Le Guin's characters are white).
-Le Guin also resented a statement published by director Robert Lieberman which indicated that she approved of his take on her story.
+Ursula K. Le Guin, author of the novels, on which the production was based, was negatively critical of the adaptation.
+Among her complaints was the "whitewashing" of her characters' races (in the novels, few of Le Guin's characters are white).
+Le Guin also resented a statement published by director Robert Lieberman, which indicated that she approved of his take on her story.
 See more »

 Shortly after Ged and Oigon turn their backs to the goat, the crystal from Oigon's staff falls to the ground.
 After the cut, the crystal is back.
 See more »